compsocialscience/summer-institute/2020/paris/apply.md

 ---

-Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum two pages) describing both any current research and your interest in computational social science, (iii) one writing sample (no more than 30 pages).
-Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
+Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum two pages) describing both any current research and your interest in computational social science.
 All applications must include an e-mail and an alternative means of contact (e.g., phone number).

 Please submit your applications and the supporting documents listed above using [this application form](https://forms.gle/arWAQ1KZvv5aiiUQ6).